-This article describes and evaluates GenProg, ("Genetic Program Repair"), a technique that uses existing test cases to automatically generate repairs for real-world bugs in off-the-shelf, legacy applications.
-We follow Rinard et al. [14] in defining a repair as a patch consisting of one or more code changes that, when applied to a program, cause it to pass a set of test cases (typically including both tests of required behavior as well as a test case encoding the bug).
-The test cases may be human-written, taken from a regression test suite, steps to reproduce an error, or generated automatically.
+cases may be human written, taken from a regression test suite, steps to reproduce an error, or generated automatically.
 We use the terms "repair" and "patch" interchangeably.
-GenProg does not require formal specifications, program annotations or special coding practices.
+GenProg does not require formal specifications, program annotations, or special coding practices.
 GenProg's approach is generic, and the paper reports results demonstrating that GenProg can successfully repair several types of defects.
 This contrasts with related approaches which repair only a specific type of defect (such as buffer overruns [15], [16]).

 GenProg takes as input a program with a defect and a set of test cases.
-GenProg may be applied either to the full program source, or to individual modules.
+GenProg may be applied either to the full program source or to individual modules.
 It uses genetic programming (GP) to search for a program variant that retains required functionality but is not vulnerable to the defect in question.
 GP is a stochastic search method inspired by biological evolution that discovers computer programs tailored to a particular task [17], [18].
 GP uses computational analogs of biological mutation and crossover to generate new program variations, which we call variants.
 A user-defined fitness function evaluates each variant; GenProg uses the input test cases to evaluate the fitness, and individuals with high fitness are selected for continued evolution.
 This GP process is successful when it produces a variant that passes all tests encoding the required behavior and does not fail those encoding the bug.
-Although GP has solved an impressive range of problems (e.g., [19]), it has not previously been used either to evolve off-the-shelf legacy software or patch real-world vulnerabilities, despite various proposals directed at automated error repair, e.g., [20].
+Although GP has solved an impressive range of problems (e.g., [19]), it has not previously been used either to evolve off-the-shelf legacy software or to patch realworld vulnerabilities, despite various proposals directed at automated error repair, e.g., [20].

 A significant impediment for GP efforts to date has been the potentially infinite space that must be searched to find a correct program.
 We introduce three key innovations to address this longstanding problem [21].
 First, GenProg operates at the statement level of a program's abstract syntax tree (AST), increasing the search granularity.
 Second, we hypothesize that a program that contains an error in one area likely implements the correct behavior elsewhere [22].
-Therefore, GenProg uses only statements from the program itself to repair errors and does not invent new code.
-Finally, GenProg localizes genetic operators to statements that are executed on the failing test case.
-This third point is critical: fault localization is, in general,
+Therefore, GenProg uses only statements from the program